How to send messages in Ukraine if the internet shuts down | DW | 07.03.2022

 The Russian army is targeting Ukraine's communication and internet infrastructure.
 Here's how you can communicate if your internet connection has been destroyed.

 Russia is trying to destroy Ukraine's entire communication infrastructure.
-Through targeted attacks on radio and TV stations, including Kiev's TV tower, the Russian army is trying to prohibit Ukrainians from accessing independent information.
+Through targeted attacks on radio and TV stations, including Kyiv's TV tower, the Russian army is trying to prohibit Ukrainians from accessing independent information.

-If your internet and messenger apps stop working, there are still ways to communicate:
+But if your internet and messenger apps stop working, there are still ways to communicate.

 Briar is an Android app that enables so-called peer-to-peer (P2P) communication.
 Two smartphones connect directly via Bluetooth or Wi-Fi without accessing any existing infrastructure such as network routers or cellphone networks, for example.